davidcsisk/davidcsisk/README.md

 Welcome to my main Github page.
-I'm Dave Sisk, and I've been a data and database professional for over 20 years now.
-I've worked with every common database platform at least once (some more), and with a few you've probably never heard of.
-Open-source PostgreSQL is one of my favorites, and I'm a big supporter of this new breed of columnar analytics databases on the market, including Snowflake (you'll find a tool in one of my repos for deactiving users quickly), Vertica, and open-source
-Clickhouse.
-I've worked about equally with OLTP systems and Data Warehousing/BI/Analytics systems over the years, including Big Data analytics.

-In mid-2022, I completed a Master's degree in Data Science with the intent of pivoting my focus more toward data science, machine learning, and analytics in general.
-Over time I'll add repos for research I'm doing into fraud and anomaly detection, plus likely some work with a few of the machine learning technologies that scale well enough to accomodate big data....look for some future repos with content around Apache MADlib, Spark, PostgresML, and possibly others.
+I'm Dave Sisk, and I've been a data and database professional for over 20 years now, historically focused on data warehousing and database infrastructure.
+In mid-2022, I completed a Master's degree in Data Science, and have proceeded to pivot my focus toward vector search, Generative AI, and other topics in the realm of analytics, data science, machine learning, and AI.
+Technologies I really enjoy working with include Databricks, Snowflake, JupyterLab, Python, SciKit-Learn, Pandas, PySpark, SparkSQL, ANSI SQL, LangChain, various vector datastores...the list goes on and on.
+Feel free to browse around my repos...you'll find some interesting examples.

 Feel free to reach out to me via my email...it's this account name at gmail.com.